-In 2020, banks will have to face their biggest challenge due to COVID-19.
+In 2020, banks will have to face their biggest challenge due to Covid-19.
 The past decade has seen major financial reforms, making banks safer, more stable, and more resilient in the face of shocks, but a health pandemic was not on the cards.
 As it brings a new form of global economic shock, public authorities and governments are taking complimentary measures to avoid lasting damage and to align fiscal and monetary policies.

-Please submit your questions at www.slido.com using the event code #60497
+Questions for the speaker were sent via www.slido.com using the event code #60497

->> In case you have any questions, contact us: firstname.lastname@example.org
+>> In case of questions, contact us: firstname.lastname@example.org